Kosmokleaner/DirectXShaderCompilerWiki/FAQ.md

 <link to github doc and MSDN page>

 ##What is Experimental mode, and how do I enable experimental features?
-Experimental Mode lets software developers collaborate with each other and with IHVs on prototyping of new features with IHVs on drivers that support it.
+Experimental mode lets software developers collaborate with each other and with IHVs on prototyping of new features on GPU drivers.
 Here is how to use it:

 1. Turn on Developer Mode in your OS:
     Settings -> Update&Security -> For Developers -> (*) Developer Mode
 2. Enable experimental mode in your app by calling this routine: